SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ### Part Two: Expanding the Capacity in departments/creating new departments and see how the solution would change.

-### Data Collection: To calculate where we must place the department we need to Collect the following data: Patient X, Patient Y, Distance to the closest department from each patient.
+### To calculate where we must place the department we need to Collect the following data: Patient X, Patient Y, Distance to the closest department from each patient.

 <h4>We will make the following Assumptions</h4>
 <p>For the purposes of this analysis and planning, we make the following assumptions:</p>